 I stumbled across Halestorm more by accident than by design.
 And then Lzzy Hale stumbled all over me with her rocket fuse energy levels and stellar voice.
 I daresay that without her, this band would not exist.
 It also proves the point, that a stellar vocalist can pull a band forward like a friggin’ speed train.
 Down winning road to rock nirvana, as surely is the case with this lady.
 RockmusicRaider covered pretty much what they have on offer, and plan to continue as long as they are radio-active and out of control.

-Yeah, I know.
-She only officially appeared once on the blog for her gig Scardust in a dedicated review.
-Mind you, this sole intervention netted her the numba 1 rank of the 2017 Top Ten Records on RockmusicRaider.
-And we adore her sparkling energy and undeniable skills as a vocalist in the Progressive Metal field.
-Or as a choirmaster, if you will.
-And I bet you, we will see and hear much more from her in the not so distant future.
+She appeared on our blog with her outfit Scardust on Sands of Time and Strangers.
+And famously starred on the RMR Top 10 lists of 2017 and 2020.
+The RMR crew truly adores her sparkling energy and undeniable musical skills that surely will further the Progressive Metal field.
+Or her contributions as a choirmaster, if you will.
+And I bet you, we will see and hear much more from her in the not-so-distant future.